flybywiresim/website/src/posts/fsweekend-2024.md

 ## A380X Trailer Reveal

-This year, a new concept was introduced by the FS Weekend organizers, where the theatre was managed by [FSElite](https://fselite.net/) and where exhibitors could give a presentation or showcase about their products or latest developments.
-Of course, we jumped on the opportunity to create a new trailer of the A380X to be released and revealed at FS Weekend.
+This year, a new concept was introduced by the FSWeekend organizers, where the theatre was managed by [FSElite](https://fselite.net/) and where exhibitors could give a presentation or showcase about their products or latest developments.
+Of course, we jumped on the opportunity to create a new trailer of the A380X to be released and revealed at FSWeekend.

 [![Packed room in anticipation of our presentation](/img/notam-images/fsweekend2024/packed-room.png)](/img/notam-images/fsweekend2024/packed-room.png)